jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 11

--go to the search box type in ICMP then enter.
+-  Go to the search box type in ICMP then enter.

-    -you should see them all blank(no icmp activity)
+    -  You should see them all blank(no icmp activity)
 </p>
 <br />